ElReni/SensorRest/README.md

 # About
 Simple REST project with service and client using Spring Framework.
-Sensor (client) makes measurements and posts it on the server.
+A sensor (client) takes measurements and posts them to the server, where they are saved in a database